Meet our tireless and talented staff.

 Huntley is wholly dedicated to PBCB’s mission and the sense of community and accessibility we are creating on Pleasant Bay.

-Registrar & Development Coordinator: Abby Field
+Development Coordinator: Abby Field

 Abby grew up sailing with her grandfather out of Quisset Harbor in Falmouth and exploring the lakes and rivers of Maine by canoe and kayak.
 She brings her commitment to exploration and the outdoors to PBCB and is passionate about marine education and affordable sailing opportunities for local families.
-In addition to being a classical pianist, piano instructor, nutritionist, and a mother of three, Abby has owned a natural-light photography studio and worked as a photo journalist.
+In addition to being a classical pianist, piano teacher, and mother of three, Abby has owned a natural-light photography studio and worked as a photo journalist.
 She makes time to be on the water as much as possible.
 In her work at PBCB, Abby values being part of the community that PBCB brings together, people who love being on the water and who want to learn to take care of our waters.

 Abby has studied with the New York Institute of Photography and the Institute for Integrative Nutrition, as well as studying and performing throughout New England as a pianist.
-She has such a breadth of training in the arts and such artistic skills that we think of her as our Renaissance woman.

 Curriculum Developer & Naturalist: Peter Trull